Successful Vendor-Management Strategies

 Communicate Regularly and Frequently

 The most important success factor of vendor management is to share information and priorities with your vendors.
 Establish a rhythm and agenda for mandatory meetings with the vendor.
 This does not need to be a face-to-face meeting because virtual meetings are now so easy to set up and use.
-Regular communications will ensure that both sets of priorities yours and the vendor’s) are understood and adhered to.
+Regular communication will ensure that both sets of priorities are understood and adhered to.
 The objective of the meetings should be to drive accountability and monitor performance.

 Balance Commitment and Competition